7 of the most unusual World Heritage sites in Germany

 The remarkable Zollverein industrial complex, employing up to 6900 workers before it closed in 1986, is a monument to the evolution of coal mining.
 It retains all installations of a historical mining site, from the pits, coking plants, railway lines and pit heaps to the miner’s housing and welfare facilities.

-What makes this mine special however is the magnificent 1930s functional Bauhaus design of the buildings, with red bricks, large windows and red steel trusses, combining form and function and reflecting the era of globalization.
-The visitor centre offers various tours through the complex, which also houses the museum of the Ruhr area and the excellent Red Dot Design Museum, with 2000 exhibits.
+What makes this mine special however is the magnificent 1930s functional Bauhaus design of the buildings, with red bricks, large windows and red steel trusses, which combine form and function.
+The visitor centre offers various tours through the complex, which also houses the museum of the Ruhr area.
+While here don't miss the excellent Red Dot Design Museum, with over 2000 exhibits.

 How to get there